pachyderm/pachyderm/doc/enterprise/s3gateway.md

 with PFS storage through an HTTP application programming interface (API) that imitates the Amazon S3 Storage API.
-Therefore, with Pachyderm S3 gateway, you can interact with Pachyderm through tools and libraries designed to work with object stores; to name a few that we've tested against:
+Therefore, with Pachyderm S3 gateway, you can interact with Pachyderm through tools and libraries designed to work with object stores.
+For example, you can use these tools:

 * [MinIO](https://docs.min.io/docs/minio-client-complete-guide)
 * [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)